fp-m/fpm-embedded/tools/uf2fat/UF2-File-Format.md

 # USB Flashing Format (UF2)

-[UF2](https://github.com/microsoft/uf2) is a file format, developed by Microsoft for [PXT](https://github.com/Microsoft/pxt) (also known as [Microsoft MakeCode](https://makecode.com)), that is particularly suitable for flashing microcontrollers over MSC (Mass Storage Class; aka removable flash drive).
+[UF2](https://github.com/microsoft/uf2) is a file format, developed by Microsoft, that is particularly suitable for flashing microcontrollers over MSC (Mass Storage Class; aka removable flash drive).

 For a more friendly explanation, check out [this blog post](https://makecode.com/blog/one-chip-to-flash-them-all).
-Also, take a look at the list of [implementations](#implementations) at the bottom of this document.

 ## Overview